tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

-- Passive attackers with a known ECH configuration can distinguish between a connection that negotiates ECH with that configuration and one which does not, i.e., because the latter used a GREASE "encrypted_client_hello" extension (as specified in {{grease-extensions}}) or a different ECH configuration.
+- Passive attackers with a known ECH configuration can distinguish between a connection that negotiates ECH with that configuration and one which does not, because the latter used a GREASE "encrypted_client_hello" extension (as specified in {{grease-extensions}}) or a different ECH configuration.
 - Passive attackers without the ECH configuration cannot distinguish between a connection that negotiates ECH and one which uses a GREASE